Three Surfaces, One Tree

 A naming note before anything else: internally, these surfaces were "v1", "v2", and "v3", and a lot of code still uses those names.
 The wiki has otherwise retired the version-numbered framing — it papered over the fact that all three desugar onto the same core AST, and made the newest surface sound provisional in a way it isn't.
 They are three surfaces over one core, not three versions of a library that supersedes itself.

 Casing is the user-visible seam between the surfaces.
 The capitalized, component-style surface owns the capitalized names (Rect, Stack, Layer, …), so the fluent builder is deliberately lowercase-only: its entry point is chart, with no capitalized Chart alias — that alias was removed to keep the casing convention unambiguous (capital Layer, for instance, still exports, but only as the capitalized-surface combinator, distinct from the fluent builder's .layer() method).
-The fluent surface also carries the operators used inside .flow(...)spread, stack, scatter, group, derive, and resolve (the last dereferences reference columns into drawn node refs, driving the ribbon / node-link / labeling patterns via .layer() + resolve).
+The fluent surface also carries the operators used inside .flow(...) — spread, stack, scatter, group, derive, resolve, and join (resolve dereferences reference columns into drawn node refs, driving the ribbon / node-link / labeling patterns via .layer() + resolve; join is a one-to-many equi-join relating two data tables on a shared key).

 Planned contents